lightning/bolts/03-transactions.md

 The actual and expected weights vary for several reasons:

-* Bitcoin uses DER-encoded signatures which vary in size.
+* Bitcoin uses DER-encoded signatures, which vary in size.
 * Bitcoin also uses variable-length integers, so a large number of outputs will take 3 bytes to encode rather than 1.
 * The `to_remote` output may be below the dust limit.
 * The `to_local` output may be below the dust limit once fees are extracted.